Skip to main content

 • disclosing a disability

-• support when you start a placement or graduate job
+• support when starting a placement or graduate job

-If you are not sure or have not disclosed a disability
+If you are unsure or have not disclosed a disability

-If you are not sure or have not disclosed a disability to the University, you can still access this support.
-Please contact us via careers-plus@bath.ac.uk.
+If you are unsure or have not disclosed a disability to the university, you can still access this support.
+Email us via careers-plus@bath.ac.uk or come into the Careers Centre.

 Autism-friendly advice

-We are always looking for ways to be more inclusive and make our careers appointments accessible to everyone.
-If you have any suggestions/comments on other areas that might be helpful to include in this advice, then please do let us know.
+We are always looking for ways to be more inclusive and make our appointments accessible to everyone.
+Contact us if you have any suggestions/comments on other areas that might be helpful to include in this guide.

 Researching disability friendly employers